mongodb/docs/source/includes/driver-example-query-29.rst

                { item: "postcard", instock: [ { warehouse: "B", qty: 15 }, { warehouse: "C", qty: 35 } ] }
             ]);

-         .. only:: website

-            You can run the operation in the web shell below:

-            .. include:: /includes/fact-mws.rst

      - id: compass
        content: |
          .. code-block:: javascript